Riders of the Year

-Bill Clarkson’s trophy for the most improved rider of the year covers the
+Bill Clarkson’s Trophy for the most improved rider of the year covers the

 ABC’s of RDA: Achievement – Behaviour – Commitment.